 I heard I can join the Harvard Alumni Association (HAA).
 What's that about?

 As an additional resource, all Harvard alumni are eligible to register with the Harvard Alumni Association (HAA) at a password-protected site offering a variety of services, including a University-wide alumni directory, distance learning programs, career/networking opportunities, and a lifetime Post.Harvard email forwarding address.
 Messages sent to your Post.Harvard address (email@example.com) are forwarded to an email account that you provide.
 You will still need to have an email account through a service such as Gmail, Yahoo or another email provider.
 The Post.Harvard email forwarding address will never expire as long as you provide a current email account to which it can redirect.
 To register:

 2. Click where it says "Alumni Login or Register" on the top righthand side of the page and

 3. Follow the information requests in order to register.

 I’m still doing some research.
-Can I use the Countway Library or other Harvard Library after graduation?
+Can I use the Countway Library or other Harvard Libraries after graduation?

-Alumni can apply for borrowing privileges at Countway and Widener Libraries for a fee, and we recently launched alumni access to one of the largest publishers of online journals.
-Your alumni representatives serving on the HSPH Alumni Council are continuing to seek new ways for HSPH alumni to access Harvard's vast scholarly resources.
+All Harvard alumni now have access to a wide variety of electronic resources from the Harvard Libraries.
+While this catalog is not comprehensive it does provide access to many of the most popular journals and other resources through the Harvard Libraries.
+Additionally, alumni can apply for borrowing privileges at Countway and Widener Libraries for a fee, and we recently launched alumni access to one of the largest publishers of online journals.
+Your alumni representatives serving on the Harvard Chan School Alumni Council are continuing to seek new ways for Harvard Chan School alumni to access Harvard's vast scholarly resources.
 Visit our benefits page

 to see what scholarly resources are currently available to our alumni and how to access them.